Vikstan/Udacity-SQL-Reference-Notes/Lesson-6-Window-Functions.md

 2. When you want to rank a column
 3. When you want to retain the total number of rows and not condense the table at all.

+A window function allows users to compare one row to another without doing any joins.

 A few cases where you’d have these needs are described below: